The 5 players who left Chelsea alongside Mohamed Salah in 2016

 He spent some time in non-league, mostly featuring for clubs in and around London, before trying his luck in Belgium with lower-league side KVK Westhoek.

-Mitchell left Belgium over the summer and after a short spell with Bracknell Town, joined Vikingur in Iceland.
+Mitchell left Belgium last summer and after a short spell with Bracknell Town, joined Vikingur in Iceland.

 The loan army